 Experimental Aircraft Association (EAA) Chapter 105, which was incorporated in 1961, is located in the Portland, Oregon area and is headquartered at Twin Oaks Airpark.
 We have more than 200 members and can say with pride that we are one of the most active and passionate EAA chapters in the country.
 Our history is rich with aviation innovators and doers, and we continue with that tradition today.
 We invite you to come to check us out, join our organization, visit us for our monthly pancake breakfast, and participate in the adventure and sheer joy of aviation!

 Questions?
 Feel free to email chapter president Chris Riedener firstname.lastname@example.org

 The Early Days

 Although the EAA hasn’t maintained its earliest records, the chapter was apparently chartered in 1961.
 The earliest chapter status report is dated 12/31/65 at which time Dick “Van” VanGrunsven was president.
 At that time there were 88 members with 50 home-built aircraft under construction, 11 flying home-built aircraft, and 1 vintage aircraft under restoration.
 The chapter was formally incorporated on January 26, 1966.

-During those early years chapter members didn’t have a cushy (relatively speaking) chapter hanger to hold monthly meetings.
+During those early years, chapter members didn’t have a cushy (relatively speaking) chapter hangar to hold monthly meetings.
 Instead, they seemed to be a bunch of aviation nomads.
-We know that members often met in the basement of a bank in Milwaukie, then for a long time they found a home at a hangar at Aurora State Airport.
+We know that members often met in the basement of a bank in Milwaukie, then for a long time, they found a home at a hangar at Aurora State Airport.
 Sometimes they would congregate at a hangar at Lenhardt’s Airport, and for many years they met at the PGE office building at the intersection of Scholls-Ferry Road and Murray Blvd.

 The Chapter was formally made a non-profit 501c(3) in 1997.